ctjong/orion/docs/sample-blog-app.md

     // You can add more endpoints to the orionApp.app object or do other things here

-    orionApp.start();
+    orionApp.startAsync();
     ```
 5. You're all set!
 You can now run server.js to see your app in action.
-Unless you specify a port in the start() call, you will see your app running at port 1337.
+Unless you specify a port in the startAsync() call, you will see your app running at port 1337.
     ```bash
     $ node server.js
     $